SamG101-Developer/SPP-Primer-2/Writerside/topics/11-5-Pinning.md

     pin a

     coro = test_coroutine(&a)
-    loop case coro then is Str {
+    loop case coro is Str {
         std::print(coro)
     }
 }